MoravianUniversity/3DAdapt-AWS-Setup/README.md

     * Easier automatic SSL certificate creation
   * Advantages of Cloudfront:
     * Free (as opposed to $0.50+/month)
-    * Free and built in caching (instead of using AWS CloudFront)
+    * Free and built in basic caching (instead of using AWS CloudFront)
     * Free basic email forwarding
 * **MongoDB Setup:**
   * Sign up for the service at (mongodb.com/cloud/atlas/register)[https://www.mongodb.com/cloud/atlas/register]